nickbarth/SprockAssets/readme.md

     curl http://localhost/assets/stylesheets/application.css
     curl http://localhost/assets/javascripts/application.js

 Your compiled assets will now be served at their corresponding URIs.
+When your application is run in production your assets will automatically be compiled and saved to disk.

+### Notes

+Make sure you require the compressors if you use SprockAssets in production.

+    gem 'yui-compressor', require: 'yui/compressor'
+    gem 'uglifier', require: 'uglifier'

 ### License
 WTFPL &copy; 2012 Nick Barth